AC Power Theory 1

 To sum up

-There are a lot of things we can measure about energy use in AC systems.
-Each one with its uses.
-For the household energy metering application however, real power is likely to be the most useful value as it is tells you how much power all your appliances are actually using and it is what the utility bills you for.
+There are many parameters we can measure regarding energy use in AC systems.
+Each one has its merits.
+For the household energy metering, real power is likely to be the most useful value, as it is tells you how much power all your appliances are actually consuming, and it is what the utility bills you for.

 Further reading